Controlling incremental technical debt

 Misunderstanding (or no understanding) of the concept of technical debt

 The organization is unlikely to be able to manage any kind of technical debt unless its people understand the concept.
 They must understand that technical debt isn’t necessarily the result of engineering malpractice.
-For example, much technical debt arises as a natural result of working with technology.
-Another example: it can be a result of organizational forms that compel people to behave in ways that lead to technical debt.
+Much technical debt arises either as a natural result of working with technology, or as a result of organizational forms that compel people to behave in ways that lead to generating technical debt.
 Unless the people of the organization accept these truths, allocating sufficient resources to managing incremental technical debt is unlikely.

 Not appreciating the MICs